fivetran/terraform-provider-fivetran/docs/resources/connector.md

 - `sync_format` (String) Field usage depends on `service` value:
 	- Service `webhooks`: The webhooks sync format.
 Default value: `Unpacked`.
 Unpacked messages must be valid JSON.
 - `sync_formula_fields` (String) Field usage depends on `service` value:
+	- Service `financial_force`:
 	- Service `salesforce`: (optional) Configuration to enable syncing formulaFields.
 Make sure its value is `true` or `false`
 	- Service `salesforce_sandbox`: (Optional) Sync formula fields (default value = `false`).
-	- Service `financial_force`:
 - `sync_metadata` (String) Field usage depends on `service` value:
 	- Service `facebook_ads`: Parameter defining whether to enable or disable metadata synchronisation.
 Default value: `TRUE`.
 - `sync_method` (String) Field usage depends on `service` value:
 	- Service `aws_lambda`: Sync Method
 - `sync_mode` (String) Field usage depends on `service` value:
+	- Service `adroll`: Whether to sync all advertisables or specific advertisables.
+Default value: `AllAdvertisables`.
+	- Service `amazon_ads`: Option to select connector should sync all profiles or specific profiles.
+	- Service `anaplan`: Whether to sync all exports or specific exports.
 	- Service `apple_search_ads`: Sync Mode
-	- Service `google_ads`: Whether to sync all accounts or specific accounts.
-	- Service `pendo`: Whether to sync all App IDs or specific App IDs.
-Default value: `AllAppIds`.
-	- Service `snapchat_ads`: Whether to sync all organizations or specific organizations.
-Default value: `AllOrganizations`.
+	- Service `asana`: Whether to sync all projects or specific projects.
 	- Service `bingads`: Whether to sync all accounts or specific accounts.
 Default value: `AllAccounts`.
-	- Service `facebook_pages`: Whether to sync all accounts or specific accounts.
-Default value: `AllPages`.
-	- Service `github`: Whether to sync all repositories or specific repositories.
-	- Service `the_trade_desk`: Whether to sync all accounts or specific accounts.
-	- Service `yahoo_gemini`: Whether to sync all accounts or specific accounts.
-Default value: `SpecificAccounts`.
-	- Service `facebook_ad_account`: Whether to sync all accounts or specific accounts.
+	- Service `double_click_campaign_manager`: Whether to sync all user profiles or specific ones.
 Default value: `AllAccounts`.
-	- Service `taboola`: Whether to sync all accounts or specific accounts.
-	- Service `google_search_console`: Whether to sync all sites or specific sites.
-	- Service `adroll`: Whether to sync all advertisables or specific advertisables.
-Default value: `AllAdvertisables`.
-	- Service `amazon_ads`: Option to select connector should sync all profiles or specific profiles.
 	- Service `dynamodb`: Whether to sync all tables in unpacked mode only or specific tables in packed mode.
 Default value: `UseUnpackedModeOnly`.
+	- Service `facebook`: Option to select connector should sync all accounts or specific accounts.
+[Possible sync_mode values](https://fivetran.com/docs/applications/facebook-ad-insights/api-config#syncmode).
+	- Service `facebook_ad_account`: Whether to sync all accounts or specific accounts.
+Default value: `AllAccounts`.
 	- Service `facebook_ads`: Option to select connector should sync all accounts or specific accounts.
 [Possible sync_mode values](https://fivetran.com/docs/applications/facebook-ads-insights/api-config#syncmode).
+	- Service `facebook_pages`: Whether to sync all accounts or specific accounts.
+Default value: `AllPages`.
+	- Service `github`: Whether to sync all repositories or specific repositories.
+	- Service `google_ads`: Whether to sync all accounts or specific accounts.
+	- Service `google_analytics`: Whether to sync all accounts or specific accounts.
+	- Service `google_analytics_4`: Whether to sync all accounts or specific accounts.
 	- Service `google_analytics_mcf`: Whether to sync all accounts or specific accounts.
 Default value: `ALL_ACCOUNTS`
-	- Service `anaplan`: Whether to sync all exports or specific exports.
+	- Service `google_search_console`: Whether to sync all sites or specific sites.
-	- Service `double_click_campaign_manager`: Whether to sync all user profiles or specific ones.
+	- Service `instagram_business`: Whether to sync all accounts or specific accounts.
 Default value: `AllAccounts`.
-	- Service `google_analytics_4`: Whether to sync all accounts or specific accounts.
 	- Service `jira`: Whether to sync all projects or specific projects.
-	- Service `twitter_ads`: Whether to sync all accounts or specific accounts.
-	- Service `google_analytics`: Whether to sync all accounts or specific accounts.
-	- Service `instagram_business`: Whether to sync all accounts or specific accounts.
-Default value: `AllAccounts`.
-	- Service `pinterest_ads`: Whether to sync all advertisers or specific advertisers.
-	- Service `twitter`: Whether to sync all accounts or specific accounts.
-Default value: `AllAccounts`.
-	- Service `asana`: Whether to sync all projects or specific projects.
-	- Service `facebook`: Option to select connector should sync all accounts or specific accounts.
-[Possible sync_mode values](https://fivetran.com/docs/applications/facebook-ad-insights/api-config#syncmode).
 	- Service `linkedin_ads`: Whether to sync all accounts or specific accounts.
 Default value: `AllAccounts`
+	- Service `pendo`: Whether to sync all App IDs or specific App IDs.
+Default value: `AllAppIds`.
+	- Service `pinterest_ads`: Whether to sync all advertisers or specific advertisers.
+	- Service `snapchat_ads`: Whether to sync all organizations or specific organizations.
+Default value: `AllOrganizations`.
+	- Service `taboola`: Whether to sync all accounts or specific accounts.
+	- Service `the_trade_desk`: Whether to sync all accounts or specific accounts.
 	- Service `tiktok_ads`: Whether to sync all advertiser accounts or specific accounts.
 	- Service `twilio`: Whether to sync all accounts or specific accounts.
+	- Service `twitter`: Whether to sync all accounts or specific accounts.
+Default value: `AllAccounts`.
+	- Service `twitter_ads`: Whether to sync all accounts or specific accounts.
+	- Service `yahoo_gemini`: Whether to sync all accounts or specific accounts.
+Default value: `SpecificAccounts`.
 - `sync_multiple_accounts` (String) Field usage depends on `service` value:
 	- Service `reddit_ads`: When this parameter is set to `true`, we sync the data of the additional linked accounts.
 When this parameter is set to `false`, we sync only the data from the main account that was used for authorization
 - `sync_pack_mode` (String) Field usage depends on `service` value:
 	- Service `cosmos`: The packing mode type.
-Supported values:br`STANDARD_UNPACKED_MODE`- Unpacks _one_ layer of nested fields and infers types.br`PACKED_MODE`- Delivers packed data as a single destination column value.brLearn more in our [Cosmos DB Sync Pack Mode Options documentation](https://fivetran.com/docs/databases/cosmos#packmodeoptions).
+Supported values:`STANDARD_UNPACKED_MODE`- Unpacks _one_ layer of nested fields and infers types.`PACKED_MODE`- Delivers packed data as a single destination column value.Learn more in our [Cosmos DB Sync Pack Mode Options documentation](https://fivetran.com/docs/databases/cosmos#packmodeoptions).
 - `sync_pull_api` (String) Field usage depends on `service` value:
 	- Service `appsflyer`: These options are for Appsflyer's Pull API, and are only necessary for syncing events from Pull API.
 - `sync_type` (String) Field usage depends on `service` value:
-	- Service `heroku_kafka`: Heroku Kafka sync type.
-Unpacked messages must be valid JSON.
-	- Service `segment`: The Segment connector sync type.
 	- Service `apache_kafka`: Kafka sync type.
 Unpacked messages must be valid JSON.
 	- Service `aws_msk`: The sync type.
 Unpacked messages must be valid JSON.
 	- Service `azure_event_hub`: Sync type.
 Unpacked messages must be valid JSON.
 	- Service `azure_service_bus`: The sync type, which is based on the message type.
 For `text` and `xml`, `packed` is supported.
 For `protobuf` and `avro`, `unpacked` is supported.
 For `json`, both `packed` and `unpacked` are supported
 	- Service `confluent_cloud`: Kafka sync type.
 Unpacked messages must be valid JSON.
+	- Service `heroku_kafka`: Heroku Kafka sync type.
+Unpacked messages must be valid JSON.
+	- Service `segment`: The Segment connector sync type.
 - `table_name` (String) Field usage depends on `service` value:
 	- Service `airtable`: Name of table in Airtable
 - `tde_certificate` (String, Sensitive) Field usage depends on `service` value: